Learn-Write-Repeat/Web-Development/wd-cp-2/Arpita/Arpita_WD_ReactJS_ComponentInterCommunication.md

 2. **Case 2: Child to Parent communication**
-   -Data from a child can be passed to the parent using a callback.
+   - Data from a child can be passed to the parent using a callback.
 This can be achieved by using the following steps.
    - 1. Create a callback method in parent and pass it to the child using props.
    - 2. Child can call this method using “this.props.[yourCallbackName]” form child and pass data as argument.